icebreakerlabs/protobreaker/README.md

    ```sh
    yarn dev
    ```
-4. Create your own versions of the smart contract and typeform and update the IDs
+4. Create your own versions of the NFT smart contract and typeform, then update the app to point to the new addresses

    * Go to [thirdweb][thirdweb-url] and deploy your own contract on testnet and mainnet, and upload all the NFTs and claim conditions.
 Update the contract addresses in utils/env.ts.
 Please note that the chains are currently hardcoded for goerli and mainnet, so if you're deploying on other chains, you'll need to update those settings in env.ts.
 Also components/NftCard.tsx hardcodes the opensea links to ethereum so you may need to update that parameter if your main contract is not on ethereum mainnet.
    * Ensure that you have allowlisted the wallet you plan on minting from on thirdweb in its claim conditions.